? Finding Robert Johnson in 2004 ?

 Tom "Peter Rabbit"

-Eskridge, Rosie's husband, dug Robert
+Eskridge, Rosie's husband, dug Robert Johnson's

-grave right under a pecan tree.
+a pecan tree.
 The Johnson family, visitors, and several

-members of this 140+ year old church had just completed a clean-up of the
+church had just completed a clean-up of the

-cemetery and church grounds.
 Note: The stone shows the name Eskridge

 mispelled with an extra letter 'E'.